Castle Tours of Germany

 After breakfast, you will visit the Nymphenburg Palace in Munich.

-The 180-hectare (445 acres) park is considered an absolute masterpiece of garden art.
-There are other impressive structures in the park, such as the Monopteros Round Temple, the Pagoda Castle in the north and the Amalienburg and Badenburg castles, as well as the Magdalenenklause.
-The canal running towards Nymphenburg Palace is spectacular with gondola rides are available.
-The Badenburg Lake and the fountains with their water features are some of the most spectacular in Germany.
+The 180-hectare (445-acre) park is considered a masterpiece of garden art.
+The park also features other impressive structures, including the Monopteros Round Temple, the Pagoda Castle located in the north, and the Amalienburg and Badenburg castles, as well as the Magdalenenklause.
+The canal leading to Nymphenburg Palace is spectacular, offering gondola rides.
+Badenburg Lake and the fountains with their water features are among the most stunning in Germany.

-After breakfast, you will head back to Munich.
-You will take a 2-hour walking tour through the historical city of Munich.
-With your experience guide, you will see top landmarks and discover the stories behind great sights such as The Glockenspiel, The Hofbräuhaus, (the world’s most famous beer hall), Frauenkirche, Viktualienmarkt (famous outdoor market), and The Royal Residence.
-You also see the New and Old Town Hall, The National Theater, The Feldherrnhalle (Memorial to Bavarian Generals), St. Jakobsplatz, and The Church of St. Peter.
+After your palace visit, you will head back to Marienplatz, Munich.
+You will see top landmarks such as the Glockenspiel, the Hofbräuhaus (the world’s most famous beer hall), Frauenkirche, and Viktualienmarkt (a famous outdoor market).
+You can also see the New and Old Town Halls, the National Theater, the Feldherrnhalle (Memorial to Bavarian Generals), St. Jakob'splatz ' splatz, and the Church of St. Peter.
 You will learn the real origins of Oktoberfest and the history of beer gardens in Germany.

-After a day of touring the city, you will have a farewell dinner at the world-famous Hofbräuhaus.
-Then, after dinner will be your free time to relax or go out for drinks at one of the local German pubs.
+After a day of touring the palaces and city, you will have a farewell dinner at the world-famous Hofbräuhaus.
+Then, after dinner, you will have your free time to relax or go out for drinks at one of the local German pubs.

 Day 8: Departure From Munich, Germany